What is Pavo Concertus?

 He is a strong believer in building a strong team

 and has a "Get'er done" approach to manufacturing.
 You'll find him showing off the body rework phases on Pavo's youtube channel.

 University of Calgary Kinesiology graduate with a passion for art, design, and technology.
 With a keen eye for good design and a job well done,

 Tannis logged the most hours reworking the truck body, welding, and constructing Pavo's glorified hood ornament.
 Tannis also enjoys learning web design,

 development, and computer programming.
 In fact, she is currently

 Where You Can Find Us!

-In the meantime, enjoy this gif of the team at the Shell International Engineering Competition last year:
+To get you hyped up, enjoy this gif of the team at the Shell International Engineering Competition from our very first year: